alphagov/verify-relying-party-infrastructure/README.md

 Infrastructure as code describing an environment that connects to GOV.UK Verify in the same way a government service would.

-There are currently examples using various infrasctructure tools:
+There are currently examples using various infrastructure tools:

 - [Terraform](terraform) - manages Verify's own relying party environment
 - [Vagrant](vagrant) - provided for informational purposes only